vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 0.
 Keywords and Languages

 `Level 0` holds standardized keywords, standarized languages and the translations of those keywords into different languages.
-Unless you have questions about this, feel free to skip reading about `Level 0`.
+Feel free to skip reading about `Level 0` when first reading this.

 <ul><details><Summary>Level 0 example (click to expand)</Summary>